What to ask when interviewing software engineers

 The metrics one would get from such interviews are:

 The ability to recall the implementation details of some algorithms or data structures.
 A rarely used trait outside of the interview because you can always look those things up.
 Some companies are outright recommending “Cracking The Coding Interview” as a pre-interview practice.
 Let’s face the facts: how many times have you referred to that book while working?
 This ability is not a good predictor of whether the candidate will generate value.
-Learning recipes by heart doesn’t guarantee a good chef.
-Memorizing traffic laws doesn’t make you a safe driver.
+Learning recipes by heart does not guarantee a good chef.
+Memorizing traffic laws does not make you a safe driver.
 Why do you think remembering programming puzzles will produce a great software engineer?

 The ability to imagine outcomes.
 Questions like: what if the app has 10x more clients?
 What if memory pressure increases?
 What interviewers hope to measure is building or system design skills.
 Instead, they measure imagination, which is an entirely different trait.
 Of course, experienced candidates can share more war stories of things going wrong.
 But, unless you test the candidate’s design with an actual 10x load, all you get is speculation.